-Luxembourg has always been a business-friendly environment and is committed to attracting and retaining innovative businesses.
+Luxembourg has always been a business-friendly environment and is committed to attract and retain innovative businesses.
 As such, the country, besides the very steady political environment, has set up a comprehensive and stable legal framework.

-Your questions
+Your needs

-All businesses usually face the same: from the initial innovative idea to becoming a successful business, there are many questions.
+All businesses usually face the same issues: from an innovative idea to a successful business, there is a genuine gap.

-- What corporate form will best help my business grow? - Will my choices be legally sustainable? - Is it a corporate form consistent with my initial investment? - Will it allow future investments? - Will I be able to keep control over my company in the future?
+- What corporate form will best help my business grow? - > Will my choices be legally sustainable? - > Is it a corporate form consistent with my initial investment? - > Will it allow future investments? - > Will I be able to keep control over my company in the future?